Ransomware Prevention

 What is Ransomware?

-Ransomware is a form of malicious software designed to extort money from victims by encrypting their data or blocking access to their systems.
-Once ransomware infiltrates a computer, it effectively holds digital assets hostage, demanding a ransom for their release.
+Ransomware is a type of malicious software designed to extort money by encrypting data or blocking access to their systems.
+Once it infiltrates a computer, it effectively holds digital assets hostage, demanding a ransom for their release.
+Infections can occur through various vectors, including insecure websites, fraudulent software downloads, and spam emails.
+Ransomware poses a significant threat to individuals and businesses alike, regardless of size or industry.

 Assessing Your Business’s Vulnerability to Ransomware Attacks